Ali James

 Ali James (born 11 October 1979 in Rugby, Warwickshire) is a sports physiotherapist and former English rugby union footballer.

 Background

 James was the son of a professional boxer, and began playing rugby at age 13.
 A product of the Gloucester Rugby Academy, he moved to Newbury before rejoining Gloucester Rugby in the summer of 2007.
 He played as a centre.
 During the 2007/08 season he played for Moseley as a loan player.

-James played professionally while at university for physiotherapy, first studying at the University of the West of England, and later completing a masters at Oxford University.
+James played professionally while at university for physiotherapy, first studying at the University of the West of England, and later completing a master's degree at Oxford University.
 While at Oxford, he played centre for the university squad.

 In 2012 he joined Wasps as a physiotherapist.
 Later, he became head of Medical services for the team.
 During the COVID-19 pandemic, James was credited with using temperature sensing to monitor player's health.